 Such research and development initiatives may also have a high degree of risk and involve unproven business strategies and technologies with which we have limited operating or development experience.
 They may involve claims and liabilities, expenses, regulatory challenges and other risks that we may not be able to anticipate.
 We may not be able to predict whether consumer demand for such initiatives will exist or be sustained at the levels that we anticipate, or whether any of these initiatives will generate sufficient revenue to offset any expenses or liabilities associated with these investments.
 For example, our subsidiary, H2FLY, is working on the development of an optimized fuel cell system for hydrogen-electric aircraft.
-Any such research and development efforts could distract management from current operations and would divert capital and other resources from our more established technologies.
+Additionally, in 2024 we acquired the assets of the autonomy division of Xwing Inc. Any such research and development efforts could distract management from current operations and would divert capital and other resources from our more established technologies.
 Even if we are successful in developing new products, services, offerings or technologies, regulatory authorities may subject us to new rules or restrictions in response to our innovations that may increase our expenses or prevent us from successfully commercializing new products, services, offerings or technologies and have an adverse impact on our business, financial condition and results of operations.